Naul, County Dublin: Black Castle

-In the year 1641 Christopher Cruise is recorded as owning ‘one old castle with an old hall covered in straw, one orchard, one garden plot, ten tenements and the walls of ye parish church’ as his inheritance.
+In the year 1641 Christopher Cruise is recorded as owning "one old castle with an old hall covered in straw, one orchard, one garden plot, ten tenements and the walls of ye parish church" as his inheritance.
 However, dusk was swiftly closing in on the Cruise family of Naul.
-When they participated in the rebellion of 1641 they were dispossessed of their castle and lands.
-Cromwell attacked and destroyed the castle in 1649 ‘when 40 of its defenders were put to the sword – a lone female escaping’.
+When they participated in the rebellion of 1641, they were dispossessed of their castle and lands.
+Cromwell attacked and destroyed the castle in 1649 'when 40 of its defenders were put to the sword – a lone female escaping'.
 This marked the end of the Cruise family and their lordship of Naul.

-Later Oliver Plunkett is reputed to have been a frequent visitor to the Black Castle and according to legend is supposed to have been captured here for preaching during penal times.
-Oliver Plunkett was the last religious martyr to be hung drawn and quartered in England.
+Later Oliver Plunkett is reputed to have been a frequent visitor to the Black Castle and, according to legend, is supposed to have been captured here for preaching during penal times.
+Plunkett was the last religious martyr to be hung, drawn and quartered in England.
 His head is now on display in St. Peters's church in Drogheda.

-During his visit to Ireland in 2013 to promote the premiere of ‘Oblivion’ Tom Cruise was told his ancestors were Cruises of Naul, which was uncovered by a genealogical project commissioned as part of ‘The Gathering’ by Tourism Ireland.
+During his visit to Ireland in 2013 to promote the premiere of Oblivion, American actor Tom Cruise was told his ancestors were Cruises of Naul, which was uncovered by a genealogical project commissioned as part of The Gathering by Tourism Ireland.

-In 1966 a large portion of the castle containing the southern spiral stairwell collapsed, it is now half the size it was then.
-Large parts of the north and east walls remain however ivy compromises the 800-year-old ruins.
+In 1966, a large portion of the castle containing the southern spiral stairwell collapsed; it is now half the size it was then.
+Large parts of the north and east walls remain, however, ivy compromises the 800-year-old ruins.